cxclark/tower_of_hanoi/README.md

 2. Every move involves taking the top disc from one of the towers and placing it on top of another tower
 3. No disc can be put on top of a smaller disc

 In my app, users can play Tower of Hanoi, reset the game, and select anywhere between 3 and 8 discs with which to play.
 Once you select a number of discs from the dropdown, the screen will display the minimum number of moves needed to win.
+If users get stuck, they can click the 'Solve' button and the app will solve the game for you.

 ### Screenshots
 ![1_open](./assets/1_open.png)